treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 1. **Delete all the commit messages:** It is very crucial to delete all the commit messages. `You must not forget this step!`
 1. **Check title:** In the title of pull requests must included a keyword to automatically close the issue, for example, `(fix #issue number)` or `(fixes #issue number)`.
 [READ MORE ABOUT CLOSING ISSUES USING KEYWORDS](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords)
     * if you accidently merged PRs which not included closing keywords, you need to manually close the issue and link it to the original pull request.
+    * title needs to be lowercase letter `we do not want uppercase letters in the title of PRs`

 Every time you merge the pull requests, please send a message to the interns on the Gitter chat with a link to the issue and merged link.
 For example: